TomKellyGenetics/graphsim/paper/paper.md

 negative correlations with the other SMADs consistent with it's functions as as an "inhibitor SMAD" with competitively inhibits *SMAD4*.

-These simulated datasets could then be used for simulating synthetic lethal partners of a query gene within a graph network.
-The query gene was assumed to be separate from the graph network pathway and was added to the dataset using the procedure in
+These simulated datasets can also be used for simulating gene expression data within a graph network to test genomic analysis techniques.
-Section [\[methods:simulating_SL\]](#methods:simulating_SL){reference-type="ref"
-reference="methods:simulating_SL"}.
-Thus I can simulate known synthetic lethal partner genes within a synthetic lethal partner pathway structure.
+Correlation structure can be included into datasets generated when testing whether true positive genes or samples can be detected in a sample with the background of complex pathway structure.

 Summary and discussion {#sec:summary}